Corporate Governance

 (b) who held office at the time of the two preceding annual general meetings and who did not retire at either of them; or

-(c) who has held office with the Company, other than employment or executive office, for a continuous period of nine years or more at the date of the meeting, shall retire from office but shall be eligible for re-appointment.
+(c) who has held office with the Company, other than employment or executive office, for a continuous period of nine years or more at the date of the meeting,

 The Company Secretary will provide Directors with updates on key developments relating to the Company and legal, HR and governance matters (including advice from the Company’s brokers, lawyers and advisers).